akulsharma1/Illini-Ticket-Hub/README.md

 - Once set up, do `yarn start` in `backend` and `yarn start` in `frontend` in order to start both the backend and frontend.
 - Visit http://localhost:3000 to view the frontend.
 It automatically connects to the backend.

+Week 7 Progress:

+  Aaron:

+    - C

+  Adrian:

+    - C

+  Ritam:

+    - Wrote backend APIs to get a user's current ask or bid for a specific event
+    - Implemented displaying this current ask or bid for each event's respective buy or sell page
+    - On dashboard, for a given ticket a user owns, if it is listed, it now displays the price it is listed at
+    - Fixed dashboard problem we've had regarding not being able to scroll, sorted tickets on dashboard by whether listed or not
+    - Other misc frontend user experience / design improvements

+  Akul:

+    - A

 Week 6 Progress:

   Aaron: